IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 You find the other supported **ite.export.streams** configuration settings in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0> Parameter reference](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$184.html)

-## Build the application to import the tuples from ITE application
+## Build the application to import the tuples from the ITE application

-Your application that imports the tuples from ITE application, it must subscribe the **ite=="demoapp.context_output_Dedup"** property.
+Your application that imports the tuples from the ITE application, it must subscribe the **ite=="demoapp.context_output_Dedup"** property.
 You must use the same streams schema specification as the ITE implementation.
-You obtain the streams schema with **use demoapp.streams::*;'** inclusion in the spl code of your importer application.
+You obtain the streams schema with the inclusion of the use clause **use demoapp.streams::*;'** in the spl code of your importer application.

 The example of the Import operator shows the specified settings: